semacu/training/20171024_GitHub_Chemistry_Cambridge/README.md

 (http://phdcomics.com/comics/archive_print.php?comicid=1531)
 </p>

-The lifetime of a project:
+Mood during the lifetime of a project:
-- Project v1
+- v1 :smile:
-- Project v2
+- v2 :wink:
-- Project v3
+- v3 :expressionless:
-- ...
+- ... :pensive:
-- Project v25
+- v25 :sob:
-- ...
+- ... :scream:

 ## What is Git?
 What is version control?
 What is GitHub?